Norwegian killer Breivik begins parole hearing with Nazi salute | Law-Order

 With a shaven head and dressed in a dark suit, Breivik made a white supremacist sign with his fingers before raising his right arm in a Nazi salute to signal his far-right ideology as he entered the court.
 He also carried signs, printed in English, including one that said "Stop your genocide against our white nations" and "Nazi-Civil-War".

+He was later told to stop displaying them as the prosecution presented its case.
+"I don't want to see anything of the kind when the prosecution speaks," Judge Dag Bjoervik said.

+Breivik shook his head several times as the prosecution made its case, which included a passage from the original 2012 verdict which said that even after serving for 21 years in prison the defendant would still be a very dangerous man.
+Breivik will address the court later on Tuesday.
+His lawyer Oeystein Storrvik has said Breivik is intent on eventually securing his release.

-Addressing the judge, Breivik described himself as a parliamentary candidate.
-Breivik, now 42, is serving Norway's maximum sentence of 21 years, which can be extended indefinitely if he is deemed a continued threat to society.
+Tuesday's hearing was Breivik's first public appearance since 2017 when he also displayed Nazi salutes in court.
+Breivik, 42, is serving Norway's maximum sentence of 21 years, which can be extended indefinitely if he is deemed a continued threat to society.

-The Telemark court in Skien, southwest of the capital, where Breivik is serving his sentence, will hear the case this week after the Oslo state prosecutor's office last year rejected Breivik's application for early release.
-"Our position is that it is necessary with (continued) confinement to protect society," the prosecutor in charge, Hulda Karlsdottir, told Reuters ahead of the hearing.
+The Telemark court in Skien, southwest of the capital Oslo, where Breivik is serving his sentence, is hearing the case this week after the Oslo state prosecutor's office last year rejected Breivik's application for early release.
+"Our position is that it is necessary with (continued) confinement to protect society," the prosecutor in charge, Hulda Karlsdottir, told Reuters.

 Proceedings will take place over a maximum of four days in a prison gymnasium converted into a makeshift courtroom, with a decision expected about a week later.
 If his request for release is denied, Breivik, who has changed his legal name to Fjotolf Hansen, can apply for a new probation hearing in a year's time, Karlsdottir said.